-(3) Subsections (1) and (2) do not affect the granting of interlocutory relief on an application by an owner of copyright, or neighbouring rights, or exclusive licensee, alone.
+(3) Subsections (1) and (2) do not affect the granting of interlocutory relief on an application by an owner of copyright or neighbouring rights or exclusive licensee alone.

-(4) Where an action for infringement of copyright or neighbouring rights is brought, which relates (wholly or partly) to an infringement, in respect of which the owner of copyright or neighbouring rights, and an exclusive licensee, have or had concurrent rights of action-
+(4) Where an action for infringement of copyright or neighbouring rights is brought which relates (wholly or partly) to an infringement in respect of which the owner of copyright or neighbouring rights and an exclusive licensee have or had concurrent rights of action-

-- (a) the Court may, in assessing damages, take into account- - (i) the terms of the licence; and - (ii) any pecuniary remedy already awarded or available to either of them, in respect of the infringement; - (b) no account of profits shall be directed if an award of damages has been made, or an account of profits has been directed, in favour of the other of them in respect of the infringement; and - (c) the Court may, if an account of profits is directed, apportion the profits between them as the Court considers just, subject to any agreement between them, and these provisions apply, whether or not the owner of copyright or neighbouring rights, and the exclusive licensee, are both parties to the action.
-Secondary infringements.
-36.-(1) Copyright in a work is infringed by a person who, without the authorization of the owner of copyright-
+(a) the Court may in assessing damages take into account-

+(i) the terms of the licence; and

+(ii) any pecuniary remedy already awarded or available to either of them in respect of the infringement;

+(b) no account of profits shall be directed if an award of damages has been made, or an account of profits has been directed, in favour of the other of them in respect of the infringement; and and these provisions apply whether or not the owner of copyright or neighbouring rights and the exclusive licensee are both parties to the action.